-

 In terms of process, the employer must consult with the potentially affected employee or employees, providing information about what is proposed (for example, the disestablishment of the employee’s position) and the rationale for this – the financial difficulties, and why the employee’s position is the one proposed for disestablishment.
 With limited exceptions, the statutory duty of good faith provides that the employee is entitled to all information relevant to the proposal.
 The employer must provide financial information if this is relevant to the rationale.
 The employee must then be given a real opportunity to comment on the proposal and suggest alternatives.
 The employer must genuinely consider the employee’s feedback, before making a decision.
 Where an employer decides to disestablish an employee’s position, there is an obligation to consider alternatives to termination for that employee – for example, redeployment into a vacant role, the possibility of creating a part time role, etc.

-If an employer is proposing to reduce the number of the same or similar positions, it must then propose and consult about both the reduction (and the rationale for it) and the proposed selection criteria.
+If an employer is proposing to reduce the number of the same or similar positions, it must propose and consult about both the reduction (and the rationale for it) and the proposed selection criteria.
+This will allow the employer to determine who retains the remaining roles.

 An employer could potentially propose disestablishing a role, and creating another role that is paid less, works fewer hours, or has less responsibility.
 However, the justifiability of this would depend on the ‘new’ role being substantially different from the old role.
 It is very unlikely to be lawful if the role does not change, and the employee is expected to do the same role, for less remuneration.